Amaryllis Fleming: Early life and education

 Fleming was born in 1925, reportedly in Switzerland.
 She was born out of wedlock to the painter Augustus John and his mistress Eve Fleming, who was the mother of the writers Peter Fleming and Ian Fleming by her late husband.
 Most of her life she was raised as the adopted daughter of Eve Fleming as a pretence to hide the circumstances of her birth.
 The discovery of her true parentage only in 1949 when she was in her twenties "had a traumatic effect".
-Fleming was thus a niece to John's sister Gwen and aunt to actress Lucy Fleming.
+Fleming was thus a niece to John's sister, artist Gwen John and aunt to actress Lucy Fleming.
 Her paternal half-siblings included Admiral of the Fleet and First Sea Lord Sir Caspar John, Vivien John, Tristan de Vere Cole and Gwyneth Johnstone.
 Through Peter Fleming's marriage in 1935 she became the sister-in-law of the actress Celia Johnson.

 She went away to school at Downe House in Berkshire, but went to London every three weeks for cello lessons with John Snowden.
 In 1943 she won a scholarship to study full-time with Ivor James at the Royal College of Music.
 She later studied at times under Gaspar Cassadó, Enrico Mainardi, Pablo Casals, Guilhermina Suggia and Pierre Fournier.